Membership & Code of Conduct

 - Misconduct leads to dismissal; any misconduct is subject to Trusted Businesses Association Committee evaluation and decision.

-- Not paying renewal fees is ground for dismissal.
+- Not paying renewal fees within one month of due date is grounds for dismissal.

 - Members (or their substitutes) can miss up to 4 meetings per 6 months before an evaluation for dismissal is started by the Trusted Businesses Association Committee.

-- The Trusted Businesses Association Vice President keeps record of absences and reports to the Committee whenever a member has missed 3 meetings in the past 6 months so that the Trusted Businesses Association Committee can take action and remind the member of its participation duty.
+- The Trusted Businesses Association Secretary keeps record of absences and reports to the Committee whenever a member has missed 3 meetings in the past 6 months so that the Trusted Businesses Association Committee can take action and remind the member of its participation duty.

-- At a 4th absence, the member’s trade spot is opened to new visitors.
+- At a 4th absence, the member’s trade spot is opened to new visitors and applicants.

 - Trusted Businesses Association Committee retains the right to make exceptions to the above rules if it deemed appropriate.